The World of Coca-Cola in Atlanta is Coke’s attempt to share the brand’s story with Coke lovers worldwide.

 This exhibit is an interactive map of the world that comes to life when you walk up to it.

-The Portrait Wall showcases how the Coca‑Cola system benefits people and communities around the world.
+The Portrait Wall showcases how the Coca‑Cola system benefits people and communities worldwide.

-You get to hear first-person accounts of various Coca‑Cola initiatives and how it is changing their world.
+You hear first-person accounts of various Coca‑Cola initiatives and how they are changing their world.

 In this section, you see how Coca‑Cola fans have made the brand an icon of popular culture.

 You will learn about why “It’s the Real Thing” has stuck with the brand for such a long time.

 You will also see a dozen original paintings featuring Coca‑Cola by several artists, such as Haddon Sundblom, the artist behind Sprite Boy and the Coca‑Cola Santa.

 Here, you will also discover that Coke is responsible for how we visualize Santa Claus today.